Rhabdomyolysis refers to the breakdown of striated muscle that is followed by leakage of the muscle protein myoglobin into the blood, leading to its

 Six months later, an in vitro caffeine halothane contracture test was performed; responses to both halothane and caffeine confirmed malignant hyperthermia susceptibility.
 At the time of the contracture test, the creatine kinase was 280 IU/L, with a normal range up to 180.
 Histology and histochemistry of a muscle biopsy failed to show any specific abnormality.

 The patient and all his blood relatives were advised of their risk and that the in vitro caffeine halothane contracture test could be used to discriminate non-susceptible family members from those at risk.
-In 2020, the patient would be advised to undergo molecular genetic testing; if a malignant hyperthermia causal mutation were found, this could be used to confirm malignant hyperthermia susceptibility in family members.
+In 2021, we would advise the patient to undergo molecular genetic testing prior to scheduling a caffeine halothane contracture test; if a malignant hyperthermia causal mutation was found, this could be used to confirm malignant hyperthermia susceptibility in family members.

-The functions of several different proteins and modulators may be altered in human malignant hyperthermia, including the RYR1 encoded calcium release channel (94; 81), Cav1.1, the principal subunit of the L-type calcium channel also known as the dihydropyridine receptor and encoded by CACNA1S (81; 27; 37; 03), Stac3 (48), and nonspecific sarcolemmal cation channels (28).
-There is evidence that deranged intracellular calcium regulation in malignant hyperthermia involves impaired inhibition of RYR1 by intracellular calcium and magnesium as well as excessive extracellular calcium entry and store overload-induced calcium release (Dirksen et al 2011; 47; 28; 40; 19).
+The functions of several different proteins and modulators may be altered in human malignant hyperthermia, including the RYR1 encoded calcium release channel (101; 88), Cav1.1, the principal subunit of the L-type calcium channel also known as the dihydropyridine receptor and encoded by CACNA1S (88; 30; 40; 03), Stac3 (52), and nonspecific sarcolemmal cation channels (31).
+There is evidence that deranged intracellular calcium regulation in malignant hyperthermia involves impaired inhibition of RYR1 by intracellular calcium and magnesium as well as excessive extracellular calcium entry and store overload-induced calcium release (51; 31; 43; 21).
 In a knock-in mouse model of malignant hyperthermia, Canato and colleagues demonstrated excessive calcium accumulation in mitochondria, associated with greatly increased production of reactive oxygen species (ROS); this was associated with increased sarcoplasmic reticulum calcium release with either caffeine or electrical stimulation.
-In the knock-in mouse, mitochondrial calcium uniporter silencing decreased calcium entry into the mitochondrial matrix, resulting in reduced reactive oxygen species accumulation and normalization of sarcoplasmic reticulum calcium release, similar to wild type (15).
+In the knock-in mouse, mitochondrial calcium uniporter silencing decreased calcium entry into the mitochondrial matrix, resulting in reduced reactive oxygen species accumulation and normalization of sarcoplasmic reticulum calcium release, similar to wild type (16).

 In the absence of triggering anesthetics, there are usually no identifiable signs or symptoms of this disorder.
 No muscle abnormalities are consistently observed in people susceptible to malignant hyperthermia.
-Small subpopulations of subjects with malignant hyperthermia, identified either by clinical presentations or by diagnostic testing, have evidence of muscle disorders, including central core disease, multiminicore disease, King-Denborough syndrome, centronuclear myopathy, congenital fiber type disproportion, Native American myopathy, and late-onset myopathies (107; Dirksen et al 2011; 25; 26; 78; 53).
-Central core disease is known to be a disorder of calcium release channels (10; 81), although malignant hyperthermia and central core disease are not always concordant (86).
-Patients with central core disease may have asymptomatic family members who are malignant hyperthermia susceptible; the family member may have a dominant malignant hyperthermia RYR1 mutation (57).
+Small subpopulations of subjects with malignant hyperthermia, identified either by clinical presentations or by diagnostic testing, have evidence of muscle disorders, including central core disease, multiminicore disease, King-Denborough syndrome, centronuclear myopathy, congenital fiber type disproportion, Native American myopathy, and late-onset myopathies (114; 28; 29; 85; 58).
+Central core disease is known to be a disorder of calcium release channels (11; 88), although malignant hyperthermia and central core disease are not always concordant (93).
+Patients with central core disease may have asymptomatic family members who are malignant hyperthermia susceptible; the family member may have a dominant malignant hyperthermia RYR1 mutation (63).
 Recessive inheritance of malignant hyperthermia-associated RYR1 mutations has been described in myopathic patients, and these mutations may also be present in asymptomatic family members.
-Malignant hyperthermia susceptible causal RYR1 mutations and novel RYR1 variants have also been demonstrated in unrelated patients with King-Denborough syndrome; some patients also had significant decreases in the amount of RYR1 protein expressed (25).
+Malignant hyperthermia susceptible causal RYR1 mutations and novel RYR1 variants have also been demonstrated in unrelated patients with King-Denborough syndrome; some patients also had significant decreases in the amount of RYR1 protein expressed (28).
 In a single-center 25-year retrospective analysis of children with severe reactions to anesthesia, one third of patients with confirmed malignant hyperthermia had an underlying neuromuscular disorder.
 Patients with CK levels greater than 8000, those who were given dantrolene, or those who had a diagnosis of malignant hyperthermia were included (02).

 Using the USA Nationwide Inpatient Sample, approximately 1 in 100,000 patients were discharged with the diagnosis of malignant hyperthermia between 2000 and 2005 in the United States.
-A study of 47 patients with a discharge diagnosis of malignant hyperthermia showed that less than 25% had an episode of malignant hyperthermia during admission, around 25% had high fever without any evidence of malignant hyperthermia, and nearly 50% had a personal or family history of malignant hyperthermia (99).
-Mortality has fallen in the same period from 16% to 6% (108).
-The New York State database for the same period indicates a similar incidence in New York State hospitals (07).
-Data from New York State ambulatory surgery centers estimates the prevalence of malignant hyperthermia as 0.18 in 100,000 between 2002 and 2011 (80).
-The Kids’ Inpatient Database (KID) pediatric inpatient database showed an incidence of malignant hyperthermia diagnosis in 3 per 100,000 discharges, with males having a 3-fold greater incidence (72).
-Similar incidence has been described in other countries (123).
-Malignant hyperthermia has been identified in both sexes, with a male-to-female predominance of clinical episodes of about 3 to 1 (07).
-Male preponderance is seen with in vitro testing as well (52; 103).
+A study of 47 patients with a discharge diagnosis of malignant hyperthermia showed that less than 25% had an episode of malignant hyperthermia during admission, around 25% had high fever without any evidence of malignant hyperthermia, and nearly 50% had a personal or family history of malignant hyperthermia (106).
+Mortality has fallen in the same period from 16% to 6% (115).
+The New York State database for the same period indicates a similar incidence in New York State hospitals (08).
+Data from New York State ambulatory surgery centers estimates the prevalence of malignant hyperthermia as 0.18 in 100,000 between 2002 and 2011 (87).
+The Kids’ Inpatient Database (KID) pediatric inpatient database showed an incidence of malignant hyperthermia diagnosis in 3 per 100,000 discharges, with males having a 3-fold greater incidence (78).
+Similar incidence has been described in other countries (130).
+Malignant hyperthermia has been identified in both sexes, with a male-to-female predominance of clinical episodes of about 3 to 1 (08).
+Male preponderance is seen with in vitro testing as well (56; 110).
 In American women undergoing caesarean section, the prevalence of malignant hyperthermia discharge diagnosis is 1 out of 125,000; this is similar to patients undergoing nonobstetric surgery (Guglielminotti 2020).
 Malignant hyperthermia occurs in all races and areas of the globe.
-The incidence of clinical episodes is greater in children than adults (95).
-The incidence varies from 1 in 10,000 (11) to 1 in 250,000 (96) and varies with the concentration of malignant hyperthermia families in a given geographic area.
-Because many subjects who are genetically predisposed to malignant hyperthermia gene do not express the syndrome on some or all exposures (45; 04), the true prevalence is not known.
-An analysis of the French population predicted an even greater prevalence, possibly as high as 1 in 4000 (92), and an analysis of population genomics data estimates the prevalence as no less than 1 in 1500 (93).
-The incomplete penetrance and variable gene expression result in far fewer cases of malignant hyperthermia than anticipated by mutation prevalence (50; 120).
+The incidence of clinical episodes is greater in children than adults (102).
+The incidence varies from 1 in 10,000 (12) to 1 in 250,000 (103) and varies with the concentration of malignant hyperthermia families in a given geographic area.
+Because many subjects who are genetically predisposed to malignant hyperthermia gene do not express the syndrome on some or all exposures (48; 04), the true prevalence is not known.
+An analysis of the French population predicted an even greater prevalence, possibly as high as 1 in 4000 (99), and a more recent analysis of population genomics data estimates the prevalence as no less than 1 in 1500 (100).
+The incomplete penetrance and variable gene expression result in far fewer cases of malignant hyperthermia than anticipated by mutation prevalence (54; 127).
 Shaw and colleagues suggest a threshold non-Mendelian model where “weaker” RYR1 variants inherited with non-RYR1 variants combine to confer malignant hyperthermia susceptibility.
-De novo mutations in RYR1 have been reported, explaining some of the inconsistencies in genetics (109).
+De novo mutations in RYR1 have been reported, explaining some of the inconsistencies in genetics (116).

 Malignant hyperthermia must be differentiated from other causes of increased end-tidal carbon dioxide tension, tachycardia, fever, and rhabdomyolysis.
 A common clinical problem is differentiation of malignant hyperthermia from sepsis in the intraoperative and postoperative period.
 Drug reactions may produce high fever and associated signs suggestive of malignant hyperthermia.
 The syndrome triggered by certain antipsychotic agents, termed neuroleptic malignant syndrome, is similar to malignant hyperthermia in some ways but appears to be a distinct entity.
 Unlike malignant hyperthermia, the rigidity in neuroleptic malignant syndrome abates with nondepolarizing paralytics.